 Instupendo - Light Lock

 Downtempo ambient music isn't always the easiest to win an audience over with, but I reckon Instupendo's "Light Lock" will set the right tempo for quite a few of you.
-The man behind the name is Philly-based Aidan Peterson.
-I'm not sure if this is going to be part of a larger release, but if you like what you hear, there's plenty more to find here.
+If you like what you hear, there's plenty more to find here.
 [Sounds like: Boards of Canada, FKJ, Fhin]

 Enter a Dreamlike State...

-Man, this is incredible.
-Producer Instupendo comes to us from Philadelphia and by the looks of his SoundCloud page, he's already on his way to greatness.
-His latest release 'Beauty Unit' is a delicately crafted piece of music with a smooth bass line throughout and subtle keys.
-It might be the perfect comedown after a stressful day, it might be the perfect summer playlist addition, whatever it is, just make sure you listen to it and do it.
+Instupendo's latest release “Beauty Unit” is a delicately crafted piece of music with a smooth bass line throughout and subtle keys.
+It might be the perfect comedown after a stressful day, it might be the perfect summer playlist addition, whatever, make sure you listen.